ziggybaba1/rave-react-native/README.md

 | meta      |  This is additional information that can be sent to the server eg [{ metaname: "color", metavalue: "red" }, { metaname: "storelocation", metavalue: "ikeja" }]  | `Array of Objects` | Not Required

-## Setting up a Simple Webhook with NodeJs and ngrok to receive Rave Webhook request
+## Setting Up a Simple Webhook with NodeJs and ngrok to receive Rave Webhook request

-#### `Note:` You might need to set up a webhook in any language of your choice mostly for mpesa and ghana mobile money to receive webhook request from Rave to verify transactions that occurs on your mobile application.
+#### `Note:` You might need to set up a webhook mostly for mpesa and ghana mobile money to receive webhook request from Rave to verify transactions that occurs on your mobile application.

 - Ensure you have `node` and `npm`, if not [refer to this for guide](#installation).
 - Next register and download `ngrok` [here](https://ngrok.com/download).